 While philosophers of mind have been arguing over the status of mental representations in cognitive science, cognitive scientists have been quietly engaged in studying perception, action, and cognition without explaining them in terms of mental representation.
 In this BIT, Anthony Chemero maps the evolution of a nonrepresentational, dynamical, ecological cognitive science and introduces radical embodied cognition.

-Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Radical Embodied Cognition, from which this BIT is excerpted.
-Please email firstname.lastname@example.org with the order number from your email receipt to receive your discount code.
+Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Radical Embodied Cognitive Science, from which this BIT is excerpted.
+Please email firstname.lastname@example.org with your order number to receive your discount code.

 About the Author

 Anthony Chemero is Associate Professor in the Scientific and Philosophical Studies of Mind Program at Franklin and Marshall College.